-A dog that takes a wrong position or moves after the stop command (more than 1X body length) before stopping, cannot get more than 8.
+A dog that takes a wrong position or moves after the stop command (more than one body length) before stopping, cannot get more than 8.

-The dog must remain in its position (stand /down) until the handler's recall / command to jump.
+The dog must remain in its position (stand/down) until the handler's recall / command to jump.
 If the dog starts off too early after the stop, the grade should be lowered by 2-3.
-This can even fail the exercise, if the start off is very early (e.g., before steward's command).
+This can even fail the exercise, if the start off is very early (e.g., before the steward's command).

-If the dog moves clearly more than approximately one body length from its position (stand/down), after it has once stopped, before the directing command /retrieve command, the exercise is failed (=0).
+If the dog moves clearly more than approximately one body length from its position (stand/down), after it has once stopped, before the directing command, the exercise is failed (= 0).

-If the dog needs approximately 3X its body length to stop, no more than 7 can be awarded.
+If the dog needs approximately three body lengths to stop, no more than 7 can be awarded.
 If the dog does not stop, the exercise is failed.